garrandall/popular-music-data/tracks/sunshine-dino.md

 And all night, yeah

 She's my sunshine (she's my sunshine)
-Ooh, my baby's so fine (and she's so fine)
+Oh, my baby's so fine (and she's so fine)
 And I just can't get that girl
 Out of my mind